Hairein/GameOff2018_MKS_Entry/README.md

     *Calculate server-side scores and transmit to both clients with update message.
 - *Breeder and Drone food usage
 - *Test food and tech feeding
+- *Game session end on breeder death by hunger
+- Make breeder and drone animation for idle, walk
+- Make title image for "Scamper Fields"
+- Make delays at session ingame end and while transition to ending
+- Show end scores in win/loss screen
+- Music and SFX
+- Redo maps terrain and placements